bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

     }
 }

-// Behold the ergonomics
+// Behold the ergonomics!
 app
     .add_schedule(MySchedule, my_schedule)
     .add_system(run_my_schedule);
 ```

-Bevy uses this pattern for five rather different things at 0.10 release:
+Bevy uses this pattern for five rather different things in **Bevy 0.10**:

 1. **Startup systems:** these now live in their own schedule, which is run once at the start of the app.
 2. **Fixed timestep systems:** another schedule?!
 The exclusive system that runs this schedule accumulates time, running a while loop that repeatedly runs `CoreSchedule::FixedTimestep` until all of the accumulated time has been spent.